GameZebra/BalanceMaster/docs/log.md

 ## 📅 June 25, 2025
 - 💻 finished the lib files so that i will have a working workspace that is functional

+## 📅 July 6, 2025
+- 💻 speed regulator for the motors

+## 📅 July 8, 2025
+- 🧠 i'm not in real time, the uart communication is too slow for the stm to operate at 100 micro seconds

+## 📅 July 11, 2025
+- 📊  the speed regulator needs 1.9 ms for the body
+    - 🎛️ getting encoders and calculating speed                 - 10 micro secconds
+    - 🎛️ calculating moving average (10 values)                 - 24 micro secconds
+    - 🎛️ calculating motors control                             - 15 micro secconds
+    - 🎛️ communication to motor driver (38400 bps) (4 bytes)    - 1130 micro secconds
+    - 🎛️ communication - debug data (115200 bps) (8 bytes)      - 700 micro secconds
+- 💻 driver communication speed to 115200 bps
+    - 🎛️ communication to motor driver (115200 bps) (4 bytes)   - 386 micro secconds
+    - 📊 the cumulative time is now 1.14 ms
+- 🔍 energy efficiency is not dependant on clock speed but on the voltage of the processor and to save energy you need to put the processor in low power mode, so it is actually more efficient to have higher clocks, to finish the task faster and to put the cpu in low power mode afterwards
+- 📊 the program for the visualization is SearilPlot
+    - 🧠 usefull and has the most important feature you can read binary data and interpret it later
+### For today
+- take measurments for the motors
+    - static function
+    - step response
+    - pid values
+- compare both motor responses

+### For tomorow
+- make cascade pid control
+- make 1d calman

 ## TODO
 - digital filtration for the derivative
 - use the gyro for the derivative